MarkoSulamagi/Screeps-typescript-skeleton/README.md

 ./typings - Lo-Dash Typescript interfaces.
 Created automatically and no need to change anything.
 ```

-## Migrating your Javascript bot
+## Migrating your Javascript bot to Typescript

 Unfortunately I haven't been able to create tutorial for this yet.
-Issue about it is here: [Documentation for migrating your bot to Typescript #4]https://github.com/MarkoSulamagi/Screeps-typescript-skeleton/issues/4
+Issue about it is here: [Documentation for migrating your bot to Typescript #4](https://github.com/MarkoSulamagi/Screeps-typescript-skeleton/issues/4)

+Because Typescript compiler can also read Javascript, migrating should be possible with fairly few changes to your code.

 ## Running the tests